mdyzma/mdyzma.github.io/_posts/2017-03-03-jupyter-notebook-lab-book.md

 <br>
-We can plot it to visualize data and get some general overview of the data shape, like that:
+It is quite easy to plot this points to visualize data and get some general overview of their shape, like that:

 {% highlight python %}